-Section 4.
-The Executive Board may take appropriate disciplinary action, including the suspension or expulsion of any delegate or affiliated organization, and the suspension or removal of any officer found guilty of the charges by a two-thirds vote, following a hearing, of which the accused shall have been notified and furnished with a copy of the charges not less than thirty days in advance of the hearing.
+SECTION 4.
+The Executive Board may take appropriate disciplinary action, including the suspension or expulsion of any delegate or affiliated organization, and the suspension or removal of any officer found guilty of the charges by a two-thirds (2/3) vote, following a hearing, of which the accused shall have been notified and furnished with a copy of the charges not less than thirty days in advance of the hearing.
 Both the accused and the charging party shall be accorded full opportunity to be heard and to present evidence.

-Section 5.
-The decision of the Executive Board under Section 3 or Section 4 shall be reported to the next meeting of the Council.
+SECTION 5.
+The decision of the executive board under section 3 or section 4 shall be reported to the next meeting of the Council.
 Such decision shall be final and binding unless appealed as hereinafter provided.

-Section 6.
+SECTION 6.
 The decision of the Executive Board may be appealed to the Council by either party.
-Notice of such appeal shall be filed in writing with the President or the Executive Secretary-Treasurer within ten days of the Executive Board's report to the Council.
+Notice of such appeal shall be filed in writing with the President or the Executive Secretary-Treasurer within ten (10) days of the Executive Board's report to the Council.
 The appeal shall be heard expeditiously and at a regular meeting of the Council, through its selected spokesperson, in that order, shall be allowed ten minutes each to present statement of the case, following which the delegates shall vote on the question of sustaining the decision of the Executive Board.
 It shall require a majority vote to sustain the decision.

-Section 7.
+SECTION 7.
 The final decision of the Council may be appealed to the AFL-CIO as provided in the rules of the AFL-CIO governing local central bodies.
-The decision of the Council shall remain in effect during appeal unless reversed, modified or temporarily stayed by the AFL-CIO.
+The decision of the central body shall remain in effect during appeal unless reversed, modified or temporarily stayed by the AFL-CIO.